 We get a lot of questions about Prozac for dogs.
 You may wonder why on earth anyone would want to give their dog Prozac, but in fact there are some sound reasons for doing so.

-BUT first of all, it's important to understand that Prozac is not useful for trying to cure your dog of those small behaviours that bug you.
+BUT first of all, it's important to understand that Prozac is not useful for trying to cure your dog of those small behaviors that bug you.
 You should take your dog to training sessions for that sort of thing.

 What sort of dog problems might Prozac be useful for?